oracle/terraform-provider-oci/docs/object_storage/buckets.md

 * `metadata` - (Optional) Arbitrary string, up to 4KB, of keys and values for user-defined metadata.
 * `name` - (Required) The name of the bucket.
 Valid characters are uppercase or lowercase letters, numbers, and dashes.
 Bucket names must be unique within the namespace.
 * `namespace` - (Required) The top-level namespace used for the request.
+* `storage_tier` - (Optional) The type of storage tier of this bucket.
+A bucket is set to 'Standard' tier by default, which means the bucket will be put in the standard storage tier.
+When 'Archive' tier type is set explicitly, the bucket is put in the Archive Storage tier.
+The 'storageTier' property is immutable after bucket is created.

 ### Update Operation